What should I photograph:

 Get macro close, get far away, get an aerial shot, basically all angels /perspectives if possible (or best).

-We’re interested in a tight edit of images that are tack sharp (eyelashes sharp at 100%) + correctly exposed with strong composition.
+We’re interested in a tight edit of images that are tack sharp (eyelashes sharp at 100%) + correctly exposed with strong composition and subject matter.

-Send in editorial (news & event) content IMMEDIATELY ideally live on-site, just a few images to get up selling a placeholder image is crucial & try to be the first one upload while the celebrity is still on the carpet if it’s a carpet or the band is starting their 2nd song if its a concert.
-Bring a laptop and if no wifi, possibly use your phone as hotspot, be innovative.
+Send in editorial (sports, news & event) content IMMEDIATELY/ASAP, ideally live on-site, even just a few images to get up selling a placeholder image is crucial & try to be the first one upload while the celebrity is still on the carpet, etc. Bring a laptop and if no wifi, possibly use your phone as hotspot, be innovative and think how quick content ends up on Social Media platforms like Instagram, Twitter etc. News editors want that same instant speed for content with the story.

-(2 hours is the new too late for news sales, it doesn’t take more than 10 minutes to find and name 5-10 photos.)
+(24 hours is the new too late for most news sales, it doesn’t take more than 10 minutes to find and name 5-10 photos)

-Email “editors” for all event (carpet, concert, sports) request prior.
+Email “editors” for all event (carpet, concert, sports) request prior applying.

 (Photographer may use images on personal portfolio if there’s no additional restrictions on images.
-Highly recommended to copyright all image, watermark all images + have metadata on all images.
-Image theft is at an all time high with Instagram & Google.)
+Highly recommended to copyright all images, watermark all images + have metadata on all images.
+Image theft is at an all time high with Instagram, Google etc.)

 The Photo Access pays photographers/contributors a percentage of image license as stated in syndication contract.

-The Photo Access licenses content to editorial & commercial customers around the world + work with a variety of clientele and partners.
+The Photo Access licenses content to editorial & commercial customers around the world + works with a variety of clientele and partners.

 Can you pay for my gas, food, parking & hotel?
 Unfortunately no, if not offered, please don’t ask.